nimroddanielmaayan/next.js-demo-2/notes.md

   allows us to execute SQL queries using JavaScript, rather than using the SQL language directly

+- Reminder: We can use `sql` in Next.js because it's a full-stack framework that runs on both the server and the client, unlike "regular" React.js.
+Next.js has "server commands" capabilities, similar to Node.js (and it actually does run an instance of Node.js under the hood)

+- Note: When using `console.log` in a server component, the log will be displayed in the terminal, NOT in the browser

 - Using server components in Next.js to query data - there are a few benefits of doing that, like: